Postdoctoral researcher in Computer Science

-The School of Science and Technology at Örebro University is seeking an early career postdoctoral researcher in computer science for a fixed-term two-year appointment.
+The School of Science and Technology is seeking 1-2 postdoctoral researchers in Computer Science and Artificial Intelligence, in machine learning and machine reasoning for a fixed-term appointment.

-We are looking for a postdoctoral researcher to be based at Örebro University's Centre for Applied Autonomous Sensor Systems (AASS, http://www.oru.se/aass), which carries out multi-disciplinary research at the intersection of robotics, machine learning, artificial intelligence, computer vision, computer science, and measurement technology.
-Our research in general is done in close partnership with world-leading corporations such as Volvo CE, Epiroc, and Husqvarna, but also with the public sector; and our research on the development of perception systems for mobile robots is recognised world-wide.
+The post-doc will be affiliated with the research Centre for Applied Autonomous Sensor Systems (AASS, http://www.oru.se/aass), which carries out multi-disciplinary research at the intersection of robotics, machine learning, artificial intelligence, computer vision, computer science, and measurement technology.

 Duties and responsibilities

-The assessment of the candidates is based on previous research and publication records and the suitability to the topics outlined above, as well as demonstrated programming and deployment skills.
+The assessment of the candidates is based on previous research and publication records and the suitability to the topics outlined above.

 Good communication skills in English, both written and spoken, is a requirement.

-The position is a full-time position for a fixed term of two years.
+The positions is for a fixed term of two years.
 The salary depends on the successful candidate’s qualifications and experience.
-Expected start date during the fall of 2019.

 The application is made online.
 Click the button “Apply” to begin the application procedure.